 Speaker Biography (Scott White)

-Scott is an experienced serial entrepreneur, now leading his sixth technology venture as CEO of PragmatIC.
-He is also a board director at mobile visual search company Cortexica Vision Systems.
+Scott White is an experienced serial entrepreneur, now leading his sixth technology venture as CEO of PragmatIC.
+He is also a board director at mobile visual search company Cortexica.
 Past successes include Azea Networks, which he grew from concept to eight figure sales levels before the business was acquired.
 He has lived and worked across the globe including Australia, Japan, Singapore, Indonesia, the US and the UK.
+Scott has a first-class Bachelor of Science degree from the University of Western Australia, with triple majors in Pure Maths, Applied Maths and Information Technology.

 Company Profile (PragmatIC)